 What are the benefits of using a NoSQL Database?

-NoSQL databases are more flexible and scalable, faster, reliable, distributed, schema-free architecture, easy replication support, simple API, support for big data etc.
+NoSQL databases are more flexible and scalable, fast, reliable, distributed, schema-free architecture, easy replication support, simple API, support for big data etc.

 NoSQL databases can often perform better than SQL(relational databases) for your use case.
 For example, if you’re using a document database and are storing all the information about an object in the same document (so that it matches the objects in your code), the database only needs to go to one place for those queries.
 In a SQL database, the same query would likely involve joining multiple tables and records, which can dramatically impact performance.